 - Grade 9: Nearly perfect in color, composition, structure, size, veining, quality.

 - Grade 10: Perfect in color, structure, size, veining, quality.

-How do you mitigate between beauty and natural fissures?
+How does Aria mitigate between beauty and natural fissures?

-How are Aria standards different from other companies?
+How are Aria Stone Gallery’s standards different from other stone suppliers?